NellaManzi/shopping-react/README.md

 Add bootstrap to your app if you like.

+#### How to Start: Rails
+A product has a name, a price and a description and an image url.
+Look in the `seeds.rb` file for a reference.

+Create a migration, model, route and controller for products.
+For now you only need one route, which shows a list of all products. `Product.all`

+There is a (non-working) seed file that will fill your products table after you have a model.

-#### How to Start:
+#### How to Start: React
 You should begin your app with one single working component- begin with the search component on the left.
-The express server in the starter code has a pre-made pass-through route for you to query the walmart API.
-Use AJAX to make a query to this route and then use react to display the results. (see below for notes on react and `this` keyword in AJAX callbacks)
+Use AJAX to make a query to this route and then use react to display the results.

-Sign up for an api key [here](https://developer.walmartlabs.com/) and put it in the query controller.

 When you have a working component that displays the search results, you can begin on the second component.
 Refactor your code to store the list of results in the parent of the search component.
 Then use the search result the user selected to populate the second component.